chemfiles/Chemfiles.jl/doc/reference.rst

             return nothing
         end

+.. _Trajectory:

 ``Trajectory`` type and associated functions
 --------------------------------------------

-A trajectory is a file containing informations about the positions of particles during a simulation, and sometimes other quantities.
+A `Trajectory`_ is a file containing informations about the positions of particles during a simulation, and sometimes other quantities.